qutip/HierarchicalEOM.jl/docs/src/bath_fermion/fermionic_bath_intro.md

 print(bath)
 ```
 ```
-FermionBath object with (system) dim = 2 and 4 exponential-expansion terms
+FermionBath object with 4 exponential-expansion terms
 ```
 Note that [`FermionBath`](@ref) always have even number of exponential terms (half for ``C^{\nu=+}`` and half for ``C^{\nu=-}``)